OpenEnergyPlatform/oeplatform/docs/install/manual_db_setup.md

 ### 3.1 Store and access database credentials

 To setup the connection in the oeplatform project you can either setup environment variables that store the database connection credentials locally on your system or you can change the default value in the securitysetting.
+For production systems it is recommended to use the concept of environment variables.

 !!!
 Note
     You have to provide the user name and password (with access to the oep_django and oedb database).
 Additionaly you can configure the databse name and the host and port variables if you dont run the database server using the default values.